ben-denham/labtech/docs/tutorial.md

 To achieve this, a labtech lab can be provided with a *context* that is made available to all tasks.
 In the following code, we:

-1. Redefine `ClassifierExperiment` to accept a `dataset_key` parameter and use it to look up a dataset inside the `'DATASETS'` key of `self.context`.
+1. Pass a `context` to the `labtech.Lab()` constructor, with a `'DATASETS'` key for the set of `DATASETS` defined above.
-2. We pass a `context` to the `labtech.Lab()` constructor, which sets the `'DATASETS'` key to the set of `DATASETS` defined above.
+2. Redefine `ClassifierExperiment` to accept a `dataset_key` parameter and use it to look up a dataset inside the `'DATASETS'` key of the context, which is made available by labtech as `self.context`.
-3. We alter the task generation and evaluation code to handle multiple datasets.
+3. Alter the task generation and evaluation code to handle multiple datasets.

 ``` {.python .code}